a2labs/riveter/README.md

 ```

+####compose

+`.constructorFn.compose( mixin1 [, mixin2, mixin3, etc.] );`
+`riveter.compose( constructorFn, mixin1 [, mixin2, mixin3, etc. ] );`

-However - isn't it kind of ugly that the pubSub mixin's methods have to check to see if the `_subscriptions` member is present?
+The `compose` call can be used to mix blocks of behavior into a constructor function. `compose` returns a new constructor function, with the mixed-in members on the resulting 'parent' prototype, but still-overridable by prototype or instance members applied from that point on.
+Continuing from the example above (for `mixin`s) - isn't it kind of ugly that the pubSub mixin's methods have to check to see if the `_subscriptions` member is present?
 Wouldn't it be nice if we could initialize state for the mixin, much like it we had baked the logic into the actual constructor function?
-You can, if your mixin looks something like this:
+You can, by using `compose` to bake your mixins into a single level of the prototype chain:

 ```javascript
 var pubSub = {